Easy Orange Cranberry Ricotta Cookies Recipe

 Easy Add-Ins

-• White chocolate chips: 1/2 cup adds creamy sweetness that loves cranberries.
+- White chocolate chips: 1/2 cup adds creamy sweetness that pairs well with cranberries.

 Orange Options

-• Double zest: Add zest from a second orange if you want extra zing.
+- Double zest: Add zest from a second orange for extra zing.

 Make-Ahead, Freeze, and Store